jesseraypaulsen/nodecards/README.md

+# Nodecards

+Extends a graph rendering library and adapts it into a personal knowledge management system.
+An exaptation.
+Using vis-network and XState.

+---

 ## Todos

 - bug: drag delay (consider: data from the originating click event and its relation to the drag handler)